AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 11 11/12/18 Monday, November 12th Mentor/Mentee 1-on-1

 Discussion: With my MVP complete we spent today's session discussing types of visualizations.
 The simplest thing to start with would be to plot the VI for the past N years in a line graph.
 Hmm, not too exciting.
 I wanted to plot NPD versus all sales over time, and figured I'd most likely use a stacked bar chart but wanted to research some other options.
+It's a shame the only geospatial data I had was 3-digit zipcodes.
+These would be a pain to plot, but it I'd leave that to future exploration.
+For now, I had to focus on learning the ins and outs of Pythons visualization packages.
+I would be out of town next week for Thanksgiving, so my time would be limited.

 Next Steps: Learn Python visualization packages